Auburndale, Florida

 Auburndale is a city in Polk County, Florida, United States.
-The population was 13,507 at the 2010 census.
-According to the U.S. Census estimates of 2019, the city had a population of 16,650.
-It is part of the Lakeland-Winter Haven, Florida Metropolitan Statistical Area.
+It is part of the Lakeland-Winter Haven, Florida metropolitan statistical area.
+Its population was 15,616 at the 2020 census.

 History

 Auburndale was founded in 1880 by Frank Fuller, who was seeking refuge from chilly winters in the Northeast United States.
 The place was originally named Sanatoria, from a hotel located there.
 When the railroad arrived in the 1880s, the town was renamed Auburndale at the suggestion of settlers from Auburndale, Massachusetts.
 The New England town had been named from the opening line of the poem "The Deserted Village" by Oliver Goldsmith.

 Early on, the city became a chosen destination for a number of America's most prominent artists.

 Geography and climate

 The city is located 40 mi northeast of Tampa and 59 mi southwest of Orlando.
-Auburndale is located within the Central Florida Highlands area of the Atlantic coastal plain with a terrain consisting of flatland interspersed with gently rolling hills.
+Auburndale is located within the Central Florida Highlands area of the Atlantic Coastal Plain, with a terrain consisting of flatland interspersed with gently rolling hills.